Is it possible to extend the period of stay beyond 6 years on H1B visa?

 Do I have to stay in the U.S. after I receive the 'extension of stay'?

-No. You do not have to stay in the U.S. to receive an extension.
+No. You do not have to stay in the U.S. after you receive an extension.
 However, it is most likely that you will be working in the U.S. when your employer files for such an extension.

-What paperwork do I present while applying for 'extension of stay' on H1 B visa?
+What paperwork do I present when applying for 'extension of stay' on H1 B visa?

 You have to prove your eligibility to say for an extended period beyond the stipulated limit of six years.
 Prepare a file with the following documents: